 Spinal fluid is a liquid that surrounds your brain and spinal cord.
 Spinal fluid helps cushion your brain if you hit your head or fall.
-Spinal fluid circulates freely around your brain and spinal cord.
+Spinal fluid moves freely around your brain and spinal cord.
 Eventually, the fluid enters your blood vessels.

 Many brain problems cause changes in your spinal fluid.
 For example, a burst blood vessel in the brain causes red blood cells to appear in your spinal fluid.